What Do Regulatory Affairs Manager Do?

 In the United States, there were 992,100 jobs for Regulatory Affairs Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Regulatory Affairs Manager by 2026.
-Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.
+The BLS estimates 79,200 yearly job openings in this field.

 The states with the most job growth for Regulatory Affairs Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Regulatory Affairs Manager ranges between $52,550 and $183,430.